Mystery surrounds $1.2 billion Army contract to build huge detention tent camp in Texas desert - WTOP News

 A spokesperson for CoreCivic said it wasn’t partnering with Acquisition Logistics or Gemini.

 Goodman reported from Miami.
-AP reporter Alan Suderman in Richmond, Va., contributed to this report.
+Associated Press writer Alan Suderman in Richmond, Va., and Morgan Lee in Santa Fe, N.M., contributed to this report.

 Contact the AP’s global investigative team at Investigative@ap.org or https://www.ap.org/tips/.